 The Cataclysmic Wars

-In the meantime, far away from the battlefield, the Council of Archmages began fighting their own political battles.
-Immediately following a failed reconnaissance mission to ascertain the condition of the Great Library of Khartoum currently occupied by the Thanish army, the Deathknight himself sent an ultimatum to the Sorcerer City, promising their destruction after Silverleaf falls.
+During the wars that set Eletreus aflame, Notarikon’s continued it’s status as a neutral city state was challenged by the power mad DeathKnight.
+Immediately following a failed reconnaissance mission to ascertain the condition of the Great Library of Khartoum currently occupied by the Thanish army, the Deathknight himself sent an ultimatum to the Sorcerer City, promising their destruction after Silverleaf falls if they do not send him their most treasured volumes and tomes of forbidden knowledge.

 After several tense court sessions, the Council finally decided that an alliance with the Aleutian Empire would be the best possible course of action.